kubedb/docs/docs/guides/mongodb/scaling/horizontal-scaling/sharding.md

 From all the above outputs we can see that the number of shards are `3`.

-Now, we are going to verify the number of replicas each shard has from the MongoDB object, number of pods the statefulset have,
+Now, we are going to verify the number of replicas each shard has from the MongoDB object, number of pods the petset have,

 ```bash
 $ kubectl get mongodb -n demo mg-sharding -o json | jq '.spec.shardTopology.shard.replicas'